What is the Annual Percentage Yield?

 The general formula to calculate the annual percentage yield (APY) is expressed using the following mathematical equation:

 - N – the number of compounding periods

-For example, if the interest rate is compounded monthly, the relevant formula to calculate the annual percentage yield is the following:
+For example, if the interest is compounded monthly, then the relevant formula to calculate the APY is the following:

 APY vs. APR

-Although both the annual percentage yield (APY) and annual percentage rate (APR) are representations of interest rate, there is a significant distinction between the two terms.
-Unlike the annual percentage yield, the annual percentage rate does not consider compounding effects and quotes the actual yearly cost of funds.
+Although both the annual percentage yield (APY) and annual percentage rate (APR) are representations of an interest rate, there is a significant distinction between the two terms.
+Unlike the APY, the APR does not consider compounding effects.

 As mentioned above, the primary advantage of the APY over the APR is the standardized representation of interest rates.
 In other words, the former can be utilized to compare products with various compounding structures for interest rates.

-Since the APY takes into consideration the compounding effect, it is higher than the APR.
-Due to such a reason, financial institutions tend to prefer to quote the APR in their loan offerings as the lower rate makes their deals more attractive to potential customers.
+Since the APY takes into consideration the compounding effect, it will be higher than the APR.
+Due to this reason, financial institutions tend to prefer to quote the APR in their loan offerings, as the lower rate makes their deals appear more attractive to potential customers.

-For the same reason, the annual percentage yield is frequently reported in the offerings of investment products or interest-earning bank accounts as investors are willing to receive higher interest rates on their investments.
+For the same reason, the annual percentage yield is frequently reported in the offerings of investment products or interest-earning bank accounts, as the APY figure will appear more attractive to investors.